bulelanimbali/django-api/README.md

 # django-api
-Django api tutorial with with docker , travis
+Django api tutorial with with docker , travis and chane readme